Web3secNews/blog/src/content/blog/Account Abstraction .md

 ### **New Web Authentication Standard**

 When the WebAuthn standard is integrated, private key authentication is built into browser logic.
 Smart contract wallets interact with these browsers and recognize the private key, leveraging AA to match/confirm it.
 This lets the wallet interact directly with the application without inputting login data.
-It simplifies login process on multiple platforms.
+It simplifies the login process on multiple platforms.

 ### **Multi-Signature Authorization**

-Sophisticated signature schemes, ulti-signature authorization allows multiple parties to control a single account, providing additional security and control.
+Sophisticated signature schemes and multi-signature authorization allow multiple parties to control a single account, providing additional security and control.
 This is particularly useful for organizations or groups where decisions must be made collectively.
 Signers can be added or removed without a limit (as opposed to [MPC wallets](https://blog.ambire.com/best-mpc-wallets/), which can only define a signer set once).

 ### **Support For Quantum-Secure Algos**